 Small-scale, organised but informal parties probably have the biggest problem with securing adequate cover at an affordable price – but it needn’t be the case.
 Adequate forward planning is the key.

-On a larger event the insurance question becomes more complex.
-If there is any sort of claim made, then insurance companies, or the courts, will seek to apportion responsibility, and therefore liability.
+On a larger event, the insurance question becomes more complex.
+If there is any sort of claim made, then insurance companies, or the courts, will seek to apportion responsibility and therefore the liability.
 You should consider all of the following:

 - Fireworks.
-If you are contracting in a display company they should have their own public liability policy in force, but take special note; this covers THEIR liability, NOT yours.
+If you are contracting with a display company they should have their own public liability policy in force, but take special note; this covers THEIR liability, NOT yours.

 If you are buying the fireworks and firing them yourself then you must have specific cover for this.

 - Catering.
 Similarly, contract caterers should have their own policy.
 Check it.
 If you are providing catering with your own staff/volunteers then the liability will be yours.
 If you can, use a member of a catering trade organisation.

 “Insurance costs need not be prohibitive with proper forward planning”

 Planning ahead also takes care of one of the other insurance problems – that of cost.
 Insurance cover is not cheap but it can be prohibitive if it is not costed in from the first stage of planning.
 When it is included as an afterthought, the cost is likely to kill an event.
 If it is included from the outset as an expense – along with fireworks, advertising etc – an event can still be financially successful; and a successful event is a safe and enjoyable way to enjoy fireworks.

 Becky Hadley, of AA Insurance Services, said: “Be especially careful if you are going out to displays or friends’ bonfire parties.
 Most people consider the fire risks when going to or hosting parties, but with the dark nights drawing in and the distractions of noise, Bonfire Night can be a great one for burglars.